 If you intend to receive our emails through Health Myself, please remember to update your contacts and add Health Myself to your safe list.
 You may also need to check your junk/spam folder periodically.

 Our office staff and physicians use reasonable means to protect the security and confidentiality of email information sent and received.
 However, because of the risks identified below, we cannot guarantee the security and confidentiality of email communication.
 Please continue reading below.

-Email should never be used for emergency problems.
+Email and portal messaging should never be used for emergency problems.
 In the event of an emergency, call 911 or go to the nearest Hospital Emergency Room.

-Email should never be used for urgent problems.
+Email and other electronic messaging should never be used for urgent problems.
 In these cases, the patient should call our office at 905-889-3634 or go to an Emergency Room.

 *SENSITIVE MEDICAL INFORMATION

-Email should be concise.
-If the patient has a problem that is too complex or sensitive to discuss via email, the patient should make an appointment by calling our office at 905-889-3634.
+Electronic messaging should be concise.
+If the patient has a problem that is too complex or sensitive to discuss via electronic messaging, the patient should make an appointment by calling our office at 905-889-3634.

 *RISKS ASSOCIATED WITH USING EMAIL